 Use location assets to highlight your business address

 If it's important for your customers to know where your business is located, it can be helpful to add location assets to your ads.
 Location assets merge your business address and phone number seamlessly with your ad text.

 If all of the businesses in your location assets are in the U.S., you can target a radius around your location assets to show ads to people located near your business.
 With bid multipliers, you can also set different bids for these areas.

 Let's say you own a bicycle repair shop in downtown Chicago.
 With location assets, a customer near your store who searches for bicycle repair shops can see your ad, along with your full address and phone number, and head your way with his flat tire.

 If you're consistently getting clicks with a low conversion rate from certain regions, or clicks from regions where you don't want your ads to show, consider excluding these regions from your targeting.

-If you've been targeting the entire United States, but you find that clicks from Wyoming aren't converting well for your business, you can exclude Wyoming to avoid showing your ads in that state.
+If you've been targeting the entire United States, but you find that clicks from Wyoming aren't converting well for your business, you can exclude Wyoming to avoid showing your ads for that state.